+Living, breathing proof that broccoli recipes don’t have to be boring….
 These Baked Broccoli Cheese Balls are an outrageously delicious meat-free meal or fabulous bites to serve at a gathering.
-Served with a Lemon Yoghurt Sauce, make these with fresh or frozen broccoli, and watch as even the pickiest of eaters scoff them down!
+Make these with fresh or frozen broccoli, and watch as even the pickiest of eaters scoff them down!

 “Freeze!
 Cut!
 Don’t move!”